 - Kailua Beach Park

 Where to stay in Kailua

-- Best Budget Rental – The Ginger Studio at Hawaii Sheffield House – The Ginger Studio is located on a quiet street and is part of a bed and breakfast that has been in business in the islands for over 30 years.
-It’s a great place to stay on Oahu if you’re hoping for a sunny beach vacation without the crowds of Waikiki.
+- Best Budget Rental – The Ginger Studio at Hawaii Sheffield House – The Ginger Studio is located on a quiet street and is part of a bed and breakfast that has been in business on the islands for over 30 years.
+It’s a great place to stay in Oahu if you’re hoping for a sunny beach vacation without the crowds of Waikiki.

-- Best Mid-Range Rental – Private Beachfront Rental – This one-bedroom vacation rental is located right on Kailua Beach, offering direct access to those beautiful turquoise waters and white sandy shore.
-The rental also features a beautiful lawn area where you can enjoy watching the sunrise over the Mokulua Islands.
+- Best Mid-Range Rental – Private Beachfront Rental – This one-bedroom vacation rental is located on Kailua Beach, offering direct access to those beautiful turquoise waters and white sandy shore.
+The rental also features a beautiful lawn where you can watch the sunrise over the Mokulua Islands.

 - Best Luxury Rental – A Place of Peace Vacation Home – If you’ve been dreaming of waking up to views of Kailua’s famous beach, Lanikai, you must check out this luxury vacation home.
 It’s high in the hills of Kailua to offer the most spectacular views while still being just a 15-minute walk from the beach.
 This vacation home features two bedrooms, two bathrooms, a luxury kitchen, an expansive terrace, and free Wi-Fi.